-- MUST include support for code running in the managed environment to call into native code, using the standard Java Native Interface (JNI) semantics. - MUST be source-compatible (i.e. header compatible) and binary-compatible (for the ABI) with each required library in the list below - MUST accurately report the native Application Binary Interface (ABI) supported by the device, via the android.os.Build.CPU\ABI API

-- MUST report only those ABIs documented in the latest version of the Android NDK, in the file docs/CPU-ARCH-ABIS.txt - SHOULD be built using the source code and header files available in the upstream Android open source project
+- MUST include support for code running in the managed environment to call into native code, using the standard Java Native Interface (JNI) semantics - MUST be source-compatible (i.e. header compatible) and binary-compatible (for the ABI) with each required library in the list - MUST accurately report the native Application Binary Interface (ABI) supported by the device, via the android.os.Build.CPU_ABI API and android.os.Build.CPU_ABI2 parameters. - MUST report, via android.os.Build.CPU_ABI2, only those ABIs documented in the latest version of the Android NDK, in the file docs/CPU-ARCH-ABIS.html - MUST report, via android.os.Build.CPU_ABI, only one of the ABIs listed below - o armeabi-v7a - 。 x86 - o mips - SHOULD be built using the source code and header files available in the upstream Android Open Source Project